BlackWasp

 Collections

-The .NET framework and the C# programming language allow the programmer to create groups of related objects known as collections.
-There are various types of collection available, several of which will be described in a later article in this tutorial.
-One collection type has already been examined in the tutorial and will be used for demonstrating the use of the foreach loop.
+The .NET framework and the C# programming language allow you to create groups of related objects known as collections.
+There are various types of collection available, several of which will be described in a later article.
+One type has already been examined in the tutorial and will be used for demonstrating the use of the foreach loop.
 This is the array.

 Cycling Through a Collection

 It is often necessary to cycle through each object or variable in a collection or array when each item is to be processed in turn.
 The foreach statement provides a looping structure to achieve this.
-When used, each item in the collection is processed in series until every item has been referenced or the loop has been exited early with a break command.
+When used, each item in the collection is processed in series until every item has been referenced or the loop has been halted by a break command.

 The following example iterates through each value in an array of integers, identifying the largest value: